-By having this decentralised hierarchy free structure a commune can ensure that no one person can accumulate resources and can also operate on a basis similar to the Marxist slogan of 'each to according to his ability and each according to his needs', whereby anyone from the elderly, disabled and children can have their needs met while contributing what they are able.
+By having this decentralized hierarchy free structure, a commune can ensure that no one person can accumulate resources and can also operate on a basis similar to the Marxist maxim of 'each to according to his ability and each according to his needs', whereby anyone from the elderly, disabled and children can have their needs met while contributing what they are able.

-As a capitalist i find the operation of these communes interesting, i have often argued that anarcho communism or communal living could not work partly due to falling victim to the 'Tragedy of the commons' as hypothesised by economist William Forster Lloyd, whereby individuals acting in their own rational self interest while utilising a commonly owned piece of land could deplete the resources of said land by non maintenance combined with taking resources, thus taking what they need for themselves and not giving enough back to create a sustainable resource.
+I have often argued that anarcho communism or communal living could not work partly due to falling victim to the 'Tragedy of the commons' as hypothesized by economist William Forster Lloyd, whereby individuals acting in their own rational self interest while utilizing a commonly owned piece of land could deplete the resources of said land by non maintenance combined with taking resources, thus taking what they need for themselves and not giving enough back to maintain a sustainable resource.

-However from my research i notice that the small scale of these communes combined with the strong social cohesion and closed access (thus excluding outsiders) seems to create a situation where self interest would be curbed due to social pressure and the need to maintain the sustainability of a resource commune members are solely dependant on, this could possibly create an incentive to preserve.
+However, from my research i notice that the small scale of these communes combined with the strong social cohesion and closed access (thus excluding outsiders) seems to create a situation where self interest would be curbed due to social pressure combined with the need to maintain the sustainability of a resource commune members are solely dependent on, this could possibly create an incentive to preserve said resources.

-Another problem that i think could occur in a large scale anarcho communist system is Mises' economic calculation problem, the idea here being that without the huge amounts of information contained in the system of free market prices it would be impossible to tell which resources are needed where.
+Another problem that i think could occur in a large scale anarcho communist system is Ludvig Von Mises' economic calculation problem, the idea here being that without the huge amounts of information contained in the system of free market price,s it would be impossible to tell which resources are needed where.

 Are there examples of successful communes?

 Yes!
 Here are a few: